Dynamics of Neural Networks with Continuous Attractors

 {\it 1) Tracking a stationary stimulus:} Consider the external stimulus consisting of a Gaussian bump, namely, $I_{\rm ext}(x,t)=\alpha U_0\exp[-(x-z_0)^2/4a^2]$.
 Perturbation up to the order $n=1$ yields $a_1(t)=0$, $[d/dt+(1-\lambda_0)/\tau]a_0=\alpha U_0\sqrt{(2\pi)^{1/2}a} \exp[-(z_0-z)^2/8a^2]/\tau$, and

-where $R(t)=1+\alpha\int_{-\infty}^t(dt'/\tau) \exp[-(1-\lambda_0)(t-t')/\tau-(z_0-z(t'))^2/8a^2]$.
+where $R(t)=1+\alpha\int_{-\infty}^t(dt'/\tau) \exp[-(1-\lambda_0)(t-t')/\tau-(z_0-z(t'))^2/8a^2]$, representing the ratio of the bump height relative to that in the absence of the external stimulus ($\alpha=0$).
 Hence, the dynamics is driven by a pull of the bump position towards the stimulus position $z_0$.
 When compared with the limiting expression for weak stimuli, which was considered in the dynamics of the moving bump in~\cite{Wu2}, the pull is reduced by the factor $R(t)$.
 This is due to the increase in amplitude of the bump, which slows down its response.

 Suppose, in addition to the bumped signal, there is also the $I_1$ component consisting of a white noise of temperature $T_n$.
 Then the noises shift the bump position randomly.
 In the absence of the bumped signal in the external stimulus ($\alpha=0$), the peak position of the bumped response undergoes a random walk with $\langle z(t)^2\rangle=2Dt$ in the low noise limit, where $D\equiv 4aT_n/[(2\pi)^{1/2}U_0^2\tau^2]$ is the diffusion constant.
 In the presence of a weak bumped signal ($\alpha>0$), the peak of the bumped response experiences a pull which can be written as the gradient of a potential $V(z)=-4a^2\alpha\exp[-(z-z_0)^2/8a^2]/\tau$.
 Thus, the probability distribution of $z$ can be approximated by a Boltzmann distribution $P(z)\propto\exp[-V(z)/D]$ in the low noise limit.